Akona04/Project2-ECE366/README.md

 ## Contributions
 - **Idris Hull-Delgado**: Implemented the IsFibonacciOdd function and the integrated solution.
 Optimized the Fibonacci calculation and handled flow control between functions.
 Ensured correct function returns and result storage.
 - **Valmir Rika**: Implemented the division by repeated subtraction algorithm.
-Debugged and fixed issues with register management.
+Debugged and fixed issues with register management after integrating solution.
 Tested the solution with various inputs and then verified correctness.
 - **Anish Konakalla**: Implemented the odd function.
 Built the logic to see if a number is odd or even.
-Debugged and fixed issues with register management.
+Debugged and fixed issues with register management after integrating solution.
 Created documentation and compiled the submission materials.

 ## How to Run the Program